hillan1152/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) O(n) -- the size of n determines the size of the loop
+a) O(n) -- the size of n determines how often it will loop

-b) O(log n) -- No matter how hight n gets, the while loop with "j" will never surpass the parameter "m."
+b) O(log n) -- No matter how high n gets, the while loop with "j" will never surpass the parameter "m."
 It will not increase exponentially.
+Another explanation: As j doubles, the sum only increments by 1 and is limited by n.

 c) O(n) -- runs based on the size of bunnies